Boa constrictor: Economic significance

 Boa constrictors are very popular within the exotic pet trade and have been both captured in the wild and bred in captivity.
 Today, most captive boa constrictors are captive-bred, but between 1977 and 1983, 113,000 live boa constrictors were imported into the United States.
 These huge numbers of wild-caught snakes have put considerable pressure on some wild populations.
 Boa constrictors have also been hunted for their meat and skins, and are a common sight at markets within their geographic range.
 After the reticulated python, boa constrictors are the snake most commonly killed for snakeskin products, such as shoes, bags, and other items of clothing.
 In some areas, they have an important role in regulating the opossum populations, preventing the potential transmission of leishmaniasis to humans.
-In other areas, they are often let loose within the communities to control the rodent populations.

 Conservation

 All boa constrictors fall under CITES and are listed under CITES Appendix II, except B. c. occidentalis, which is listed in CITES Appendix I.

 In some regions, boa constrictor numbers have been severely hit by predation from humans and other animals and over-collection for the exotic pet and snakeskin trades.
 Most populations, though, are not under threat of immediate extinction; thus, they are within Appendix II rather than Appendix I.

-Boa constrictors may be an invasive species in Florida and Aruba.